Do you waste money?

 A poorly insulated house is literally like burning money as you’re paying to heat a house that’s not retaining any of the heat which means you’re going to keep trying to keep the house warm and it’s going to keep letting out the heat.
 You need to find any hotspots where heat is escaping and fix them – things like drafty doors and windows are prime examples and really easy to fix.

 Leaving things on standby isn’t a huge money drain but The Energy Saving Trust estimate that it costs the average household around £80 a year so it’s definitely a great area to save.
 Drill it into to everyone that they need to turn off appliances when they’re not in use!

 Buying all sorts of different cleaning products is unnecessary when one cleaner can probably do most jobs around the house.
-Starbucks is my all time favourite cleaning product and it’s amazingly versatile and really cheap too but you can easily make your own homemade cleaner which saves you even more.
+Stardrops is my all time favourite cleaning product and it’s amazingly versatile and really cheap too but you can easily make your own homemade cleaner which saves you even more.

 Buying pre-prepared fruit and veg definitely costs more most of the time so obviously the solution here is to not buy the pre-prepared versions.
-I’ll be honest though and say that I do sometimes buy them for soup as it’s so much easier to buy ready peeled and chopped sweet potato and butternut squash.
-Time’s important too so this one is a balancing act for me.
+I’ll be honest though and say that I do sometimes buy them for soup as it’s so much easier to buy ready peeled and chopped sweet potato and butternut squash and I always buy frozen chopped onion which is one of life’s great inventions!

 Buying bottled water is something that I do as Miss Frugal and her Dad are determined that they don’t like our water (I’m hanging my head in shame now).
 I buy it on offer though and aren’t tied to a particular brand and I often refill the bottles with normal water and pop them back in the fridge.
 I do think it’s a waste of money though so do as I say and not as I do for this one. 😉

 Have I missed any that you can think of?